How to Use Dental Wax for Invisalign Discomfort

 Dental wax is a tried and true method to prevent any pain or scraping associated with metal braces.
-What many people don’t know, however, is that the same dental wax can be used to combat discomfort associated with Invisalign.
-While it is true that clear aligners are more comfortable than braces, you’ll still have to deal with Invisalign sharp edges or irritation points that can become painful.
-Luckily, dental wax can solve many of the same problems with Invisalign that it can with metal braces.
-We’ve broken down some of the reasons and remedies for why your Invisalign hurts so you can enjoy a more comfortable treatment experience.
-So, let's get started learning about how you can use dental wax for Invisalign in our step by step guide.
+But many people don't know that dental wax can also be used to combat discomfort associated with Invisalign.
+In this blog we break down some of the reasons why your Invisalign hurts and offer remedies to enjoy a more comfortable treatment experience, including how to use Invisalign wax.
+Ready to talk all things dental wax for aligners?
+Let's get started!

 Why Do I Need to Use Dental Wax for Invisalign Discomfort?